 Talk with your doctor about getting screened.

-Your doctor or nurse can help you decide which screenings to get – and how often to get them.
+Having a conversation with your doctor or nurse can help you understand which screenings you need – and how often to get them.
 You may need to get certain tests once a year.
 You may need other tests more or less often.

 Tell your doctor or nurse about diseases that run in your family, and share any concerns about your health.
 This will help you decide together which screening tests are right for you.

 If you don’t have a doctor or nurse, check out these tips on choosing a doctor you can trust.